MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Bootstrap-An-Express-Project/content.md

 # Install nodemon and launch your server

-Make sure you've installed `nodemon` and run your server by running nodemon.
+Make sure you've installed `nodemon` and run your server by running `nodemon`.

 ```bash
 $ npm install nodemon -g